visgl/loaders.gl/docs/api-reference/core/fetch-file.md

 # File Utilities

-Small optional file utilities that work consistently across browser main thread, worker threads and node.
+Small optional file reading utilities that work consistently across browser (both main thread and worker threads) as well as under Node.
 The main function is `fetchFile` which can be used as a slightly more featured/portable version of fetch.

 ## Usage